eriksgw/Organizer/README.md

 # Organizer
-A python programm that organize a folder into a separate extensions.
+A python script that organize a folder into a separate extensions.